Metric Representations of Network Data: Uniqueness of Metric Projections

 where we used \eqref{E:proof_theo_unicity_q_metric_030} for the second inequality.
 The proof that $d(x, x') \leq d^*(x, x')$ follows from substituting \eqref{E:proof_theo_unicity_q_metric_020} into \eqref{E:proof_theo_unicity_q_metric_040}.

 We now show that $d(x, x') \geq d^*(x, x')$ for all $x, x' \in V$.
 To do this, first notice that for an arbitrary pair of points $x$ and $x'$, if the edge $(x, x') \in E$ then we have that

 where the inequality comes from considering the particular path $P_{xx'}$ with only two points $[x, x']$.
 Hence, the identity map $\phi: V \to V$ such that $\phi(x) = x$ for all $x \in V$ is a dissimilarity reducing map from $G$ to $(V, d^*)$, since it is injective and every existing edge in $G$ is mapped to an edge with smaller or equal weight.
 Consequently, we can build the diagram of relations between spaces depicted in Fig.~\ref{fig:relation_maps_proof_unicity}.
-The top (blue) and left (red) maps in the figure are given by the definitions at the beginning of this proof while the relation on the right (green) is a consequence of the Axiom of \hyperref[axiom:proj]{Projection}.
-Since the aforementioned identity map $\phi$ is dissimilarity reducing, we can use the fact that $\ccalP$ satisfies the Axiom of \hyperref[axiom:trans]{Transformation} to say that
+The top (blue) and left (red) maps in the figure are given by the definitions at the beginning of this proof while the relation on the right (green) is a consequence of the axiom (A1).
+Since the aforementioned identity map $\phi$ is dissimilarity reducing, we can use the fact that $\ccalP_q$ satisfies axiom (A2) to say that

 for all $x, x' \in V$, concluding the proof. \end{myproof}